-The LG SJ8500 has slightly better viewing angles, and this is great if you have wide seating arrangements.
+The LG SJ8500 has slightly better viewing angles than the Sony X900E, and this is great if you have wide seating arrangements.
 The LG SJ8500 also has somewhat better inputs for use as a PC monitor and a bit better input lag, which makes it very responsive if you play video games.
 On the other hand, the Sony X900E has much better contrast and local dimming and better black uniformity that allows it to display deep blacks and improve picture quality if you watch movies or HDR movies in a dark room.
 Finally, the Sony X900E has better SDR peak brightness and can easily overcome glare which is great for watching TV shows in brighter rooms.